uoa-compsci399-s2-2023/capstone-project-team-35/README.md

 ## Adding New Image Recognition Models

-Currently, this process requires changes to codebase's directory structure.
+Currently, this process requires an addition of several new directories within the codebase.
 However, this can be incorporated into the user interface in future development iterations.

 To add a new model, plese follow these instructions: